whl1729/read/computer/js/professional/01_what_is_js.md

   - Added features include, but are not limited to, `Array.prototype.flat`, `Array.prototype.flatMap`, changes to `Array.sort` and `Object.fromEntries`.

 - The 11th Edition, 2020
+  - new functions
-  - In addition to new functions, this version introduces a `BigInt` primitive type for arbitrary-sized integers, the nullish coalescing operator, and the globalThis object.
+  - a `BigInt` primitive type for arbitrary-sized integers
+  - the nullish coalescing operator
+  - the globalThis object

 - The 12th Edition, 2021
   - This version introduces the `replaceAll` method for strings;